 PSY 103Introduction to Psychology (3) S/CEP

 The Mount St. Joseph University Athletic Training Education Program has a limited enrollment program that admits both freshmen and transfer students.
 Freshmen students gain admission into the program by meeting a three stage process; University admission, pre-clinical phase admission, and clinical phase admission.

 After being admitted into the University, students interested in pursuing a Bachelor of Science degree with a major in Athletic Training must meet the following criteria:

 - High school cumulative grade point average (GPA) of 2.75 or higher.

 - Passed high school chemistry with a C or higher.
 If no high school chemistry was taken, the student must complete a high school chemistry equivalent course at the Mount or another college/ university with a grade of C or higher.

 - Math placement score of 3 or greater on the COMPASS test.
-Students may not enroll in Chemistry 111/111A until the Math placement is met. *If COMPASS test indicates a need for remedial math, students must repeat the COMPASS or take an intermediate math course in the summer prior to fall enrolment.
+Students may not enroll in Chemistry 111/111A until the Math placement is met. *If COMPASS test indicates a need for remedial math, students must repeat the COMPASS or take an intermediate math course in the summer prior to fall enrollment.
 If the requirement is not met in the summer, the student's application to the program will be “deferred" until completion of the required remedial course with a grade of “C" or higher is met.

 - 22 or higher composite score on ACT or 970 or higher on the SAT.